danglorioso/danglorioso.com/src/content/blog/react-performance-optimization.md

 - ✅ Use React DevTools Profiler for debugging

 Performance optimization is an ongoing process.
 Start with the biggest bottlenecks and measure the impact of each change.

----

-*Need help optimizing your React app?
-Reach out on [LinkedIn](https://linkedin.com/in/danglorioso)!*